 In Hong Kong, non-essential workers were asked to work from home starting Jan.
 28 to minimize foot traffic and classes were encouraged to go online in response to class cancellations.
 Chun Yung Estate, a newly constructed housing complex, was also converted to a quarantine facility to house suspected cases.

 Staying open-minded with new practices and adapting to the situation can be used to your advantage.
-Case in point: Guevarra’s alleged food poisoning issue.
+Case in point: the issue involving Guevarra’s.
 While chefs Rolando and Jac Laudico passed food safety regulations, they still used the time off to improve their facilities and policies, strengthening their foundation before reopening and coming back stronger.

 They also used technology to monitor possible exposure via an app called TraceTogether.
 The app tracks the user’s proximity to other people and alerts authorities if someone close is positive.